Wedding Venue Coordinators versus Wedding Planners

 Wedding planners oversee the whole wedding, from your budget to selecting your suppliers, we liaise with the venue on your behalf, attend site visits, tastings, etc where you can’t make it, and oversee the sourcing of your suppliers who will deliver exactly what you want.

-Wedding planners (especially those that combine design and styling into their services) also design your wedding and pull together all your ideas and the various bits and details that will make your day look stunning!
+Wedding planners (especially those that combine design and styling into their services like me) also design your wedding and pull together all your ideas and the various elements and details that will make your day look stunning!
 Ensuring that there is a cohesive design from start to finish.

 A wedding planner is your single point of contact that provides continuity for you throughout your wedding planning journey which I personally believe is invaluable when planning from abroad.